-The Secretary of State for Health launched an important ambition to reduce healthcare associated Gram-negative bloodstream infections by 50% by 2021 and reduce inappropriate antimicrobial prescribing by 50% by 2021.
+The national ambition to halve healthcare associated Gram-negative bloodstream infections and halve inappropriate antimicrobial prescribing by 2021 was announced in 2017.
+The date for attainment of a 50% reduction in healthcare associated Gram negative BSI's has since been revised to March 2024, with a 25% reduction by March 2021.
+This is due to the complexity of this challenge with more than 50% of infections occurring in people outside of healthcare settings.
 Gram-negative bloodstream infections are believed to have contributed to approximately 5,500 NHS patient deaths in 2015.
 We know GNBSI cases can occur in hospitals however, half of all community onset cases have had some healthcare interventions either from Acute, Primary or Community Care.
 Therefore, we can only achieve the reductions by working together across the whole Health and Social Care sectors.
+A Healthcare Economy approach to reducing E.coli BSI's continues to be the focus.